EdenWise/hjcrc/HJCSIC.md

 She helped the less fortunate.
 A more peaceful age prevailed.
 The age lasted for awhile, as long as her son's stressed life held out.
-The impetus for the golden age was kept quiet (people wanted to preserve distinction and it dissolved).
+The impetus was kept largely quiet... safe in their distinction.
-The seer (the narcissist's supervisor), having been superseded for a time, got vicious (the Bible calls this "crafty" [Gen 3:1]).
+The seer (the narcissist's supervisor), having been superseded for a time, got "crafty" (Gen 3:1).
-He repeated her visits to the less fortunate, tempted them to label people as lessers (discriminate), and for doing so, offer them inclusion with the narcissistic men.
+He repeated her visits to the less fortunate, tempted them to label other people as weaker, and for doing so, offered them some inclusion with the narcissistic men.
 The tempted turned on those that were aiding them.
 The help balked.